T2S-Bench/T2S-Bench/README.md

 </p>

+Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of language understanding and reasoning tasks.
+However, their ability to **explicitly structure information** from complex text—capturing key entities, relations, and higher-order semantic organization—remains poorly understood and insufficiently evaluated.

+To bridge this gap, we present **T2S-Bench**, the first benchmark specifically designed to evaluate and improve models' text-to-structure capabilities.
+T2S-Bench comprises **1.8K high-quality samples** spanning **6 scientific domains**, **17 subfields**, and **32 distinct structural types**, covering a wide spectrum of real-world semantic structures.
+Solving tasks in T2S-Bench requires models to move beyond fluent text generation and instead perform explicit semantic structuring, which proves challenging for existing models.
+Using T2S-Bench, we conduct a comprehensive evaluation of **45 mainstream models** across 10 model families.

 ---

 ## Outlines

 - [🎯 About T2S-Bench](#about-t2s-bench)
 - [📊 Datasets](#datasets)
 - [🚀  Quick Evaluation](#quick-evaluation)
 - [💪 Evaluation via lm-evaluation-harness](#evaluation-via-lm-evaluation-harness)